wildjames/bucketcar/README.md

   - Capture input from an xbox controller on the client side
     - I just think it'd be better than having keyboard input
+    - The `inputs` module should be perfect for this, but I did some initial testing and can't get wireless controllers to connect to it...
+They work fine in everything else!
+Very annoying.

   - [Long Term] Bundle the whole thing up into a browser